belle2/basf2/online_book/basf2/b2bii.rst

 As there is no Belle detector description, you can only use basf to produce signal MC samples.

-Now we will learn how to use ``mcproduzh`` package to generate signal MC in Belle.
+Now we will learn how to use the ``mcproduzh`` package to generate signal MC in Belle.
 This package was developed by "U"shiroda-san, A. "Z"upanc, and "H"orii-san, and it consists of generation, simulation, and reconstuction based on ``evtgen`` and ``gsim`` scripts.